 Here you will find answers to some of the main questions asked by our guests.
 Don’t hesitate to contact us if you need help!

-Simple!
-Send an electronic mail to contacto@futangue.com, indicating the number of people and the day of the visit.
-We advise that during the low season, you confirm your visit by calling (+56 9) 519 70972 between 09:00 and 20:00 hrs, with at least 24 hours’ notice.
 We ask for your understanding if you aren’t able to get through immediately, as unfortunately the signal is still very weak in this area.
-We will always return your call.
+We will always return your call

 The entrance ticket allows access to numerous different self-guided paths and is valid for an entire day.